ricklyman/triviaGame/README.md

 If the player can answer the question they receive the card.
 The card is removed from the deck if they cannot.

-They player with the most cards, when the deck is "empty", wins the game.
+The player with the most cards, when the deck is "empty", wins the game.
 Still acting as the dealer, you decide to modify the game.
 You choose another a category (eg true or false), you add a trivia question to each card.
 You color code the categories for future randomization of the categories.